-- Donor evaluation begins with the donor contacting our transplant center and answering a few questions that allow us to determine the donor’s overall health status
+- Donor evaluation begins with the prospective donor contacting our Transplant Center and submitting a completed health questionnaire to determine their overall health status and candidacy to donate

-- Once all tests are complete, the transplant team will discuss the donor at our weekly multidisciplinary kidney transplant meeting to determine if the donor is approved for surgery.
-Once approved, we will schedule the surgery on a date that is convenient for both the donor and recipient
+Once all tests are complete, the donor’s candidacy is reviewed at the Mass General Transplant Center’s multidisciplinary kidney transplant selection meeting.
+If the donor is approved, donation surgery can be scheduled on a date that is convenient for both the donor and recipient.

 For more information about the donor evaluation process, please call 877-644-2860.
 You may also request a living kidney donor evaluation by submitting a health questionnaire.